People whose ancestors profited from transatlantic slavery and its many related industries

 People like us have, historically, kept quiet about what our ancestors did.
 We believe the time has come to face up to what happened, to acknowledge the ongoing repercussions of this human tragedy, and support the existing movements to discuss repair and reconciliation both in the Caribbean and in the United Kingdom.

-You can see, from recent actions by the royal family, the Bank of England, the National Trust and other major British institutions, that there’s something going on –a new spirit of acknowledgment and engagement that will lead to better relations within our country, and with the countries in the Caribbean that continue to live under slavery’s long shadow.
+You can see, from recent actions by the Royal Family, the Bank of England, the National Trust and other major British institutions, that there’s something going on – a new spirit of acknowledgment and engagement that will lead to better relations within our country, as well as with those countries in the Caribbean that continue to live under slavery’s long shadow.

 We believe that we can do so much more by lending our support and our voices to movements to bring about repair and reconciliation at a national level – this is the only way that real, deep-seated change can be achieved.

-• During the slavery era the sugar islands were, by far, Britain’s richest colonies.
+• During the slavery era the ‘sugar islands’ were, by far, Britain’s richest colonies.
 But after the abolition of slavery, the extra cost of producing sugar led to economic collapse, and the colonies became very poor indeed – as they have largely remained.
-Shockingly little of the £20 million “compensation” that the British government in the 1830s paid to 46,000 former slave-owners – including some of our ancestors – made it back to the people or places where slavery actually happened.
+Shockingly little of the £20 million ‘compensation’ money that the British government in the 1830s paid to 46,000 former slave-owners – including some of our ancestors – made it back to the places where slavery actually happened, let alone to those who had been enslaved.

 During the nineteenth and into the twentieth centuries, successive British governments considered the poverty of the Caribbean colonies, and failed to act.
 In the 1950s and 1960s, at the tail end of the colonial era, health statistics and educational attainment levels were far worse than in Britain.